GuillaumeMCK/PyPass-SAB/README.md

 <br/>

 > PyPass-SAB is a patcher write in python that allows you to bypass the **100 days remaining limit**
-> of StartAllBack this is NOT a keygen. <br/>
-> *Why did I make this?*<br/>
-> Because it's bored to reinstall StartAllBack every 100 days and I don't trust
-> the "cracks" found on 🇷🇺 forums. 🤷‍♂ <br/>
+> of StartAllBack.
+This patcher is compatible with versions between **v3.5.5** and **v3.5.7**.
 > <br/>
 <div align="center">
     <img src="https://raw.githubusercontent.com/GuillaumeMCK/PyPass-SAB/main/.assets/banner.png" width="500">
 </div>
 <br>

+## Why did I make this?
+Because it's bored to reinstall StartAllBack every 100 days and I don't trust the "cracks" on the internet 🤷‍♂.<br/>
+I also wanted to make a patcher by my own a patcher for a software with python...<br>
+But if you want to support the developer of StartAllBack you can buy it on [this website](https://www.startallback.com/).

 ## What does it do?